fuse-box/fuse-box/docs/bundle.md

 fuse.bundle(">index.js");
 ```

-If you want a bundle to be executed on load, add `>` in front of your entry file.
+* If you want a bundle to be executed on load, add `>` in front of your entry file.
-Make sure to keep the extension as you can point to a typescript file.
 In case your bundle serves as an individual library, you would not want to make an automatic execution.
+* Make sure to keep the extension as you can point to a typescript file.
+* All *inputs* are relative to `homeDir`

-With arithmetic instructions, you can explicitly define which files go to the bundle, which files skip external dependencies.
+With arithmetic instructions, you can explicitly define which files go to the bundle, which files skip external dependencies e.g.

-For example.

 ```js
 fuseBox.bundle(">index.ts [lib/**/*.ts]");
 ```

-In this case, you will get everything that is required in the index, as well as everything that lies under lib/ folder with one condition - any external libraries will be ignored.
+In this case, you will get everything that is required in the index, as well as everything that lies under `lib/` folder with one condition - any external libraries will be ignored.

 ### Examples for better understanding

-`> index.js [**/*.js]` - Bundle everything without dependencies, and execute index.js
+`> index.js [**/*.js]` - Bundle everything without dependencies, and execute `index.js`

-`[lib/*.js] +path +fs` - Bundle all files in lib folder, ignore node modules except for path an fs
+`[lib/*.js] +path +fs` - Bundle all files in lib folder, ignore node modules except for `path` and `fs`

 `[**/*.js]` - Bundle everything without dependencies

 `**/*.js` - Bundle everything with dependencies

-`**/*.js -path` - Bundle everything with dependencies except for module path
+`**/*.js -path` - Bundle everything with dependencies except for module `path`

 ## Making many bundles at once
-You can specify many outFiles.
+You can specify many outFiles (relative to `process.cwd()`).
 Your config will be copied for every single process.

 For example: